mjdanielson/University-of-Buffalo/Labs/Choropleth-Map/Choropleth-Map.md

 Click the Style tab and the map will switch back to style mode displaying your new layer.
 You will see the polygon data on the map with a default style (black with 100% opacity).

-In the Mapbox Studio style editor, you can assign a color to each state based on its number of rodent incidents in a census tract.
+In the Mapbox Studio style editor, you can assign a color to each tract based on its number of rodent incidents in a census tract.
 Change the name of your data layer to 'Rodent Incidents' and select __color__ ,  __style across a data range__ and then select the __incidence #__ field.

 <p align = "center">
   <img src= "https://github.com/mjdanielson/University-of-Buffalo/blob/master/Labs/Choropleth-Map/Images/Rename_Layer.gif">